Difference Between Product Cost and Period Cost

 |Examples of period costs are audit fees, sales fees, rent of the office building, etc.||Examples of Product Cost are Raw material, Direct labor, rent of the factory, inventory, etc.|

-Separating these expenses into various categories of the cost is often very important and at times are very helpful data to do a detailed analysis of the major cost drivers of the company.
-Cost analysis is critical to analyze the position of the business and how much revenue the business needs to generate in order to bring economies of scale in the business is often derived from the cost analysis of the company.
+Separating these expenses into various categories of the cost is often very important and, at times, is useful data to do a detailed analysis of the significant cost drivers of the company.
+Cost analysis is critical to analyze the position of the business and how much revenue the business needs to generate to bring economies of scale in the business is often derived from the cost analysis of the company.